How Long Do Hot Tub Covers Last?

 This depends on how damaged the cover is but yes, you can to some degree.
 My wife successfully repaired our cover 2 years ago after a few of the seams came apart and it is still holding up well.

-If it is a small tear in the vinyl then you can stick a patch over it.
+If it is a small vinyl tear, you can stick a patch over it.
 Vinyl repair kits are available in many home improvement stores.
 Follow the instructions on the kit for best results as you will want the repair to be waterproof.

-I live in an area that is very popular with wind and kite surfers.
+I live in a very popular area with wind and kite surfers.
 A friend of mine took his old hot tub cover to a local company that repairs sails and kites and they made a completely new cover using the old one as a pattern.
 They did a very good job and quite economically too.

 Can you replace the foam in a hot tub cover?

-You can certainly replace the foam core in a hot tub cover quite easily.
+You can easily replace the foam core in a hot tub cover.

 You should buy foam insulation with a high density and insulation rating.
-Obviously you will need to measure the dimensions of the old insulating foam.
-You can cut it yourself quite easily or request the supplier you use to cut it to size for you.
+Obviously, you will need to measure the dimensions of the old insulating foam.
+You can cut it quite easily or request the supplier you use to cut it to size.

 Also read: How often to shock a hot tub